amino acid, growth, lysine requirement, grow-finish pig

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Royall, Rafe Q.; Goodband, Robert D.; Tokach, Mike D.; DeRouchey, Joel M.; Gebhardt, Jordan T.; and Woodworth, Jason C.

-"Effects of Standardized Ileal Digestible Lysine Level on Growth Performance of 80 to 120 lb DNA Grow-Finish Pigs,"
+"Effects of Increasing Standardized Ileal Digestible Lysine on Growth Performance of 40- to 90-Pound DNA Pigs,"

 Kansas Agricultural Experiment Station Research Reports: